najmisyabil/graphql-postcomment/README.md

     i- sudo systemctl status cron (check if cron is already installed and running.
 For Arch Linux based can try check on cronie instead of cron)<br>
     ii- crontab -e (to edit user's cron)<br>
     iii- paste and save this -> * * * * * php /path/to/project/directory/artisan schedule:run 1>> /dev/null 2>&1 <h6>OR</h6>
-    iv- if you just want to populate the comments and posts table for one time only, run:<br>
+    iv- Just run "php artisan schedule:run" if you just want to populate the comments and posts table for one time only<br></p>
-    php artisan schedule:run</p>
 6. <p>Open GraphiQL or GraphQl Playground to test the api</p>